Forge-Srl/gushio/README.md

 ```

 Use angular brackets (`<>`) for required flag values and square brackets (`[]`) for optional flag values.
 If you need a
 boolean flag don't add a flag argument.
-For each flag you can add a `description` to be shown in the help and a
+For each flag you can add:
+- a `description` to be shown in the help;
-`default` value to be used when the flag is not provided.
+- a `default` value to be used when the flag is not provided;
+- a `choices` array of strings to allow only a limited set of values;
+- a `env` variable name to read the value from (if the flag is not provided, then the environment variable is checked;
+  if such variable is not set, then the default value is used).

 An option can also be variadic (can receive multiple values) by appending `...` to its argument name:
 ```javascript